Seannnnnnnnnnn/ChatSystem/README.md

 Being new to Java and multi-threaded programming, I figured this would be a suitable challenge to familiarise myself with these concepts, and gain a deeper understanding of implementing the central ideas of a distributed system.

+### What does it do?
+The `chatserver` acts (unsurprisingly) as the server, maintaining information and handling requests from client connections.
+The server also logs all activity to the console for our convenience.
+The `chatclient` works as the client; running from the command line, users connect via the client and can message back and forth by writing to the console.
+Users can make the following requests:
+  - `#createroom` followed by a valid room name to create a new chatroom
+  - `#join` followed by a valid room name to join a new room
+  - `#delete` followed by a valid room name that the client created, to delete the room and move all members to a Main Hall.
+  - `#who` followed by a valid room name to query the members of said room
+  - `#newidentity` followed by a valid user identity to change how their name appears